Mark Twain Cave: The "mad" scientist and the outlaw

-Pioneering Hannibal physician Dr. Joseph Nash McDowell purchased the cave in the late 1840s and used it for several years as a laboratory for medical research on human corpses.
-His belief that traditional burial 'stifled the soul of the dead', and a different type of interment would aid communication between living and dead, led to one of the cave's more notorious episodes, and inspiration for Twain, when McDowell placed his recently deceased child Amanda in a preserving coffin inside the cave work space.
+Pioneering Hannibal physician Joseph Nash McDowell purchased the cave in the late 1840s and used it for several years as a laboratory for medical research on human corpses.
+His belief that traditional burial that 'stifled the soul of the dead' and that a different type of interment would aid communication between living and dead, led to one of the cave's more notorious episodes, and inspiration for Twain, when McDowell placed his recently deceased child Amanda in a preserving coffin inside the cave work space.
 Twain's book Life on the Mississippi offered a description of the activities:

 In my time the person who owned it [the cave] turned it into a mausoleum for his daughter, age fourteen.
 The body of this poor child was put in a copper cylinder filled with alcohol, and this suspended in one of the dismal avenues of the cave.

 However in 1849, when McDowell learned that locals had been daring each other to break into the cave and open the cylinder, disrespecting his child’s remains, he had the body removed for a more traditional, and safer, burial in the family vault behind the newly-built Missouri Medical College where he worked.
 A fable of the body being forcibly removed by angry Hannibal citizens, having heard of it from the children who had used the body to enhance their telling of ghost stories, was added to the rumors that swirled around McDowell.
 Many in St. Louis believed that McDowell also used bodies stolen from local graves for his medical examinations, a not uncommon practice prior to the 20th century.
 Twain would weave that suspicion into the plot of Tom Sawyer in a grave robbing scene involving Injun Joe.

 According to folklore, McDowell used the cave as a secret Confederate weapons storage cache during the American Civil War.
 McDowell was an ardent Southern supporter, and indeed had a stash of cannons and muskets, previously intended to aid the rebels in his home state of Kentucky in 1846, stockpiled at his St. Louis medical college, as evidenced when an angry mob gathered outside the building, mistakenly accusing McDowell of murder.
-One of the former Confederates who likely had knowledge of the cave from his war service is the legendary outlaw Jesse James.
+One of the former Confederates who likely had knowledge of the cave from his war service was the legendary outlaw Jesse James.
 James had ridden with Quantrill's Raiders and Bloody Bill Anderson throughout the Little Dixie area southwest of Hannibal.
-In September 1879, following the robbery of a train in nearby Saverton, Missouri, the cave proved a ready and secure hideout for few days rest.
+In September 1879, two weeks prior to the robbery of a train in Glendale, Missouri, the cave proved a ready and secure hideout for a few days rest.
 James even signed and dated one of the caves walls using a pencil.
-That section of the cave used to be open to tours but has since been excluded from the tour as the pencil marks have faded.